ontio/ontology/README.md

 ## Server Deployment

-To run Ontology successfully,  nodes can be deployed by the following two way:
+To run ontology successfully,  nodes can be deployed by the following two way:

 - Single-host deployment
 - Multi-hosts deployment